bobzgibb/NotedW/README.md

 # NotedW
-Wiki-like personal knowledge management tool running locally in browser
+Wiki-like personal knowledge management tool running locally in browser - with backup possibility to DropBox

 # Install & first use
 - Just copy the single ```dist/wiki.html``` file to any local folder, and open it in your favourite browser.
 - It is advised to add a new page with the title ```Main```.
 This will serve as a "homepage" in the future.
+When clicking the Home button, this ```Main``` will be shown.
+- You can configure the backup option by clicking the Configuration icon top-right.
+The fields are - hopefully - self-explanatory.

 # General instructions on use
 - You can use the markdown syntax on the pages
 - You can refer to pages by their names within ```[]```
 - If you refer to a non-existing page, you can create it, by clicking on the link
 - You can use simple diagrams by following the mermaid syntax within a code block
+- External links can be named: ```[visible name](url)```

 # Credits